-Your pet is part of your family, but some state governments don’t quite see it that way.
-Each state creates their own regulations for what pets can be brought, which animals can be transported out and where they can live.
-If you’re a pet owner that’s moving to Denver or anywhere else in Colorado there are a few rules you need to know first.
+Your pet is a member of your family, but some state governments don’t see it that way.
+Each state has their own regulations for what pets can be brought in and which animals can be transported in and out.
+It’s just one more hoop you have to jump through when you’re moving.

-Domestic animals fall into the unregulated category of the Code of Colorado Regulations.
-That means you don’t need any special licensing from the state to import or possess these animals.
+Domestic animals fall into the unregulated category of the Code of Colorado Regulations, meaning you don’t need any special licensing from the state to import or possess these animals.
 However, some cities do require licensing for cats and dogs older than six months.

 Spaying and Neutering

 Some cities in Colorado now require that dogs and cats be spayed or neutered.

 Current rabies vaccinations for dogs and cats over the age of three months are required in Colorado.
 Pets will need to be vaccinated prior to entry, and you will need to produce a Certificate of Veterinary Inspection (CVI) issued within 30 days prior to entry stating that your cat or dog has not been exposed to rabies.

 Limitations on the Number of Domestic Animals

 Each city will specify how many domestic animals are allowed per household.
 This is usually dictated by the city zoning code.

 Some cities have set their own list of prohibited domestic animals that go beyond the state regulations.
 For example, the city of Denver prohibits pit bull breeds.
 Be sure to check with your city’s animal control department to see if there are any additional requirements or restrictions.